Red Sox vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .250 with a home run, a walk and two RBI.
+- McMahon has picked up at least one hit in five games in a row.
+In his last five games he is hitting .316 with a double, a home run, three walks and two RBI.

 McMahon Recent Games